davidw/noVNCgem/README.md

 ## Gemfile
     gem 'noVNC', :git => "git://github.com/davidw/noVNCgem.git"

-## load just the minimum to run noVNC
+## load just the minimum to run noVNC in application.js or some per-controller .js.
     //= require noVNC-min

 ## or load the whole suite
     //= require noVNC-all

+**OR**

+You can also load it on a per-page basis with these helpers:

+   include_novnc_javascript_min

+Which loads just the minimum needed to get going.

+   include_novnc_javascript_all

+   include_novnc_javascript

+These, which are equivalent, load everything.

 The original noVNC is available here: http://kanaka.github.com/noVNC/